thoughtspot/thoughtspot.github.io/_admin/troubleshooting/get-logs.md

 There are two ways to get logs:

 -   When ThoughtSpot encounters a problem, a red bar displays in the browser with an error message.
-You can click on **What Happened?** in the error message for more details.
+You can click **What Happened?** in the error message for more details.
 To download related logs, click **Download Trace**.
 Send the logs as an email attachment to the support contact that is provided.
 Clicking **Report Problem** will also send the logs as an email attachment to your administrator.

      ![]({{ site.baseurl }}/images/trace_log.png "Download log trace")